 The grave is certainly the oldest I have ever seen, but its intrigue goes far deeper than that.
 Sitting on top of the original grave are five, cylinder shaped stones.
 Why are they there you may ask?
 Legend has it that these stones are cursed and there to protect the soul of Seath Mor.
 Reports of people becoming poorly or dying after touching these stones exist in abundance, and the story goes that the iron grid was placed over the grave to protect all those that visited its site.

-The less exciting explanation is that the stones were previously stolen and retrieved and the iron grate was placed over the grave to protect its integrity.
+However, there is a less exciting explanation.
+It holds that the stones were previously stolen and retrieved and the iron grate was placed over the grave to protect its integrity.
 However, as I scanned the many coins that has been left atop the grave as some sort of offering to the ghost of Seath Mor, I found myself reaching in my pockets and adding some of my own.
 I certainly wasn’t about to take any chances!

 Our exciting, action packed day fulfilled our need to get out in nature, our desire to keep active and our interest in our beautiful country and its fabulous history.
 All in all, our walk lasted 3 hours.
 What a fantastic way to spend a Saturday afternoon!